geode-sdk/mods/mods-v2/ml5.treasure-checklist/about.md

 # Treasure Checklist
-Displays a list of the Icon rewards you have collected (or have yet to collect) from each type of Secret Chest in the Treasure Room.
+Displays a list of the Icon rewards you hace collected (or have yet to collect) from each type of Secret Chest in the Treasure Room.

-### Settings
+### Options (settings)
-* Show miscellaneous rewards.
+* Show Miscellaneous rewards (Like colors or death effects).
+* Group the rewards of Tier II chests.
 * Disable checkmark.

+### Additional Info
+First Geode mod, getting the hang of programming in GD.
+To report bugs, crashes or incompatibilities with other mods, create an issue on the Github Page found below.

-### Note
+### Special Thanks
-Since this is my first Geode mod, it's unknown if its compatible with any mod that modifies the button layout of the GarageLayer.
-Will work on compatibility and code optimization when I can.
+* Colon - For the JSON file that includes every treasure room chest.
+* Geode - Documentation and tools to program on GD.